 Getting communities more active is in the best interests of all Victorians.
 Across Australia, people are leading less active lives, with less than a third of Australians getting enough physical activity.

-It is estimated that the increased risks of chronic disease and poor mental health associated with inactivity is costing the Australian economy $13.8 billion each year.1
+It is estimated that physical inactivity is costing the Australian economy $13.8 billion each year.1

 Nov 2014 – May 2015